himslm01/himslm01.github.io/blog/2025/01/08/ActiveMQ_Kubernetes/index.md

-# Running an HA ActiveMQ in Kubernetes
+# Running an HA ActiveMQ Classic in Kubernetes

 ## Use case

 **As a** software developer with a Kubernetes cluster and some NFS storage,
-**I want** to run a Highly Available classic ActiveMQ cluster,
+**I want** to run a Highly Available ActiveMQ Classic cluster,
 **so that** I can develop and test against STOMP, MQTT and other topic & queue based protocols.

 ## Proposed Solution